David Shor: Career and views

 Shor's firing has been cited as an example of "the excesses of so-called cancel culture".
 Political scientist and journalist Yascha Mounk wrote that Shor had been "punished for doing something that most wouldn't even consider objectionable".
 Former Vox editor and columnist Matthew Yglesias condemned the idea "that it's categorically wrong for a person—or at least a white person—to criticize on tactical or other grounds anything being done in the name of racial justice", which he claimed was common among Shor's progressive critics.

 Since 2020, Shor's work at Blue Rose Research has aimed to develop a data-based model to predict the outcome of future elections on the basis of simulations, designed in particular to advise the Democratic Party in campaign strategies.

 His hosting of a fund-raiser for pro-Israel Democratic Representative Ritchie Torres along with Sean McElwee was said to have alienated the Democratic left-wing and he became an anti-woke celebrity for his highlighting of the academic study.

 Since the 2024 election, Shor has argued that Gen Z is the most conservative generation in decades, more conservative than even the Baby boomers, and that Democrats must therefore moderate their positions to win elections.
 Jean M. Twenge has criticized this argument as based on a single year's data, saying that most long-term and other available evidence contradicts it.
-She further argues that 2024 may been a "one-off event" as a result of Gen Z's anti-establishment attitudes and that they are more liberal than other generations on specific issues and less likely to identify as conservative.
+She further argues that 2024 may have been a "one-off event" as a result of Gen Z's anti-establishment attitudes and that they are more liberal than other generations on specific issues and less likely to identify as conservative.